 - Come: Just like the Pass Line bet, this bet wins if the dice land on 7 or 11 and loses on a 2, 3 or 12.

-- Don't Come: Just like the Don't Pass bet, this bet wins if the dice land on 2, 3 or 12 and loses on 7 or 11.
+- Don't Come: Just like the Don't Pass bet, this is if the dice land on 2, 3 or 12 and loses on 7 or 11.

 - Field: This bet wins if the dice outcome is 2, 3, 4, 9, 10, 11 or 12.

-- Dice outcomes: All dice outcome options are available during this stage of the round.
+- Dice outcomes: All dice outcome options are available during this round stage.
 A bet on two 6s pays if the dice land as such, for example.

 - Place bets: During this stage, you can bet that a number will or won't come up by placing your chips on the line below or above the number respectively.